caiosaldanha/caiosaldanha/README.md

 # About me

-Hi, 🙌🏻
-I'm a Data Scientist with broad experiences and interests in Data Analysis, Data Engineering, ML Ops, AI, and Product Management.

-My background includes Python Programming, SQL, JavaScript, Web Development, Academic Research & Communication, and Project Management.

-I hold a BSc in Marketing from Senac (Brazil) and I am currently pursuing an MBA in Big Data & Analytics Management from Senac, as well as a Data Science & Machine Learning Certificate from Tera (Brazil).
+Graduated in Marketing from Senac-SP, currently pursuing a postgraduate degree in Big Data Management and Analytics at Senac-SP, as well as the Data Science and Machine Learning certificate by Tera.
+Co-creator of the georeferenced poetry platform poemaps.org.
+Has published scientific articles in the fields of Literature and Psychoanalysis, with international and national scopes, respectively.

 Honors & Awards
 24 heures d'innovation - ESTIA, Bidart, France.
 2014
 Young Agent of Culture of Brazil - Ministry of Culture of Brazil.
 2012

-# Data Science & Analytics Content
+Interests: Artificial Inteligence, Machine Learning, Deep Learning, Big Data Engineering, Cloud Computing, Audio Engineering, Natural Language Processing, Digital Product Development, Entrepreneurship.

+# Projects

 Following are my main repos about Data Science & Analytics.
 Feel free to check and contribute!